nlnzcollservices/podcast-collector/README.md

 Make sure that you installed all the modules and tools specified in the previous section.

-Exiftool and Jhove should be able to be called from command line.(If not make sure that the foldeers with these tools is in your path.
+Exiftool and Jhove should be able to be called from command line.
+(If not make sure that the folders with these tools is in your path.
 Use sysdm.cpl for Windows)

-You have your own client_secrets.json file as result of the process of enabling requests to the Google Sheets API.
-(Quickstart link is above in technology section)
+To enable requests to the Google Sheets API, you should get your own credentials stored in a client_secrets.json file.
+(See--Quickstart link in technology section above)

 Clone the repository from GitHub.
 ```